Location Access and Privacy

 Privacy Notes

-OuterSpatial uses location access to support app features such as map location, nearby sorting, check-ins, Adventure Mode, and challenge reminders.
+OuterSpatial uses location access to support app features such as map location, nearby sorting, check-ins, Adventure Mode, Area Alerts, and challenge reminders.
 Turning location access off limits those features but does not prevent you from browsing published communities and places.